pagkly/MagiskOnWaydroid/README.md

     In [LSPosed's MagiskonWSA](https://github.com/LSPosed/MagiskonWSA) implementation, there is a [patched kernel with su binaries](https://github.com/LSPosed/WSA-Kernel-SU) just like in Android devices where Magisk patch recovery/boot image to have su binaries.
 Waydroid, on the other hand, uses lxc containers utilizing linux host kernel without su binaries needed to patch zygote.

-    Though, there might be a way to load su binaries as [kernel module when lxc session is starting](https://askubuntu.com/questions/314817/how-do-i-install-a-kernel-module-in-an-lxc-guest-machine).
+    There might be a way to load su binaries as [kernel module when lxc session is starting](https://askubuntu.com/questions/314817/how-do-i-install-a-kernel-module-in-an-lxc-guest-machine) with one caveat that this solution might introduce security issues to linux host.
 Anybody who is well-versed in lxc can contact me/create issue to explain to me how to make it work.

     Thus, modules requiring zygote/zygisk like [Riru](https://github.com/RikkaApps/Riru), [LSPosed](https://github.com/LSPosed/LSPosed) (pre-zygisk) or Shamiko (module to hide magisk root utilizing zygisk) unfortunately wont work for now unless someone figures out a workaround.